techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 Study the statements:
 1)When a JDBC connection is created, it is in auto-commit mode 2)Once auto-commit mode is disabled, no SQL statements will be committed until you call the method commit explicitly

-a.
-Only statement 1 is true
+A. Only statement 1 is true

-b.
-Only statement 2 is true
+B. Only statement 2 is true

-c.
-Both 1 and 2 are true
+C. Both 1 and 2 are true

-d.
-Both 1 and 2 are not true
+D. Both 1 and 2 are not true

-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: